 The TDSSA shall be applicable to International-Level Athletes and National-Level Athletes as defined by each ADO.
-To assist with the monitoring of an ADO's TDP and compliance with the application of the MLAs to those defined Athletes, ADOs shall record the level of the Athlete in ADAMS.
+To assist with the monitoring of an ADOs' TDP and compliance with the application of the MLAs to those defined Athletes, ADOs shall record the level of the Athlete in ADAMS.
 ADOs may be requested to validate such data to WADA as part of WADA's wider compliance program.

-8. Data Analysis and Monitoring
+8.0 Data Analysis and Monitoring

-To monitor compliance, WADA utilizes the TDSSA Monitoring tool in ADAMS Next Gen or the Reporting Guide to Monitor Testing.
-It is strongly recommended that ADOs use these tools to monitor their compliance with the TDSSA regularly.
-The Reporting Guide to Monitor Testing can be found on WADA's website.
+To monitor compliance, WADA utilizes the TDSSA Monitoring tool in ADAMS Next Gen. It is strongly recommended that ADOs use this tool to monitor their compliance with the TDSSA regularly.
+For more information on the TDSSA Monitoring tool in ADAMS Next Gen, ADOs can refer to either the Reporting Guide to Monitor Testing on WADA's website or the ADAMS Help Center.